olehxch/mlx-neural-networks/README.md

 # 💻 MLX Neural Networks

 🚀 This repository contains code examples of designing, implementing, and evaluating neural networks.
-All code examples are from my PoCs, learning and personal experience.
+All code examples are from my PoCs, learning, and personal experience.

 🎓 You can use these code examples for educational or work purposes.
-I would be grateful for citing materials provided here.
+I would be grateful for citing the materials provided here.
 Please also cite and credit all materials created by other authors you use for your work.

 ⚡️ You can subscribe to my Medium account to read articles about artificial intelligence, cloud computing, state-of-the-art technologies, and also audio engineering!
 Here is a link: